vasusen-code/SaveRestrictedContentBot/README.md

 - supports text and webpage media messages
 - Faster speed
 - Forcesubscribe available
-- `/batch` - (For owner only) Use this command to save upto 100 files from a pvt restricted channel at once.
+- `/batch` - (For owner only) Use this command to save upto 100 files from a pvt or public restricted channel at once.
+- Time delay is added to avoid FloodWait and keep user account safe.

 # Variables